On a Class of Martingale Problems on Banach Spaces: Stochastic differential equations and the associated local martingale problem

-In order to shorten notation, we will say that a process $\bX$ is a weak solution of \eqref{eq.sde}, meaning that $\bX$ is a continuous, progressive, $E$-valued process, defined on a stochastic basis $(\Omega, \Sigma, \P, \FF)$ on which an $H$-cylindrical Wiener process $W_H$ with respect to $\FF$ exists such that $((\Omega, \Sigma, \P), \FF, W_H, \bX)$ is a weak solution of \eqref{eq.sde}.
+In order to shorten notation, we will say that a process $\bX$ is a weak solution of \eqref{eq.sde}, meaning that $\bX$ is a continuous, progressive, $E$-valued process, defined on a stochastic basis $(\Omega, \Sigma, \P, \FF)$, satisfying the usual conditions, on which an $H$-cylindrical Wiener process $W_H$ with respect to $\FF$ is defined such that the tupel $((\Omega, \Sigma, \FF, \P), W_H, \bX)$ is a weak solution of \eqref{eq.sde}.
 In this case, unless stated otherwise, $\P$ will denote the measure on the probability space and $W_H$ the $H$-cylindrical Wiener process.
 These remarks apply, mutatis mutandis, also for the other solution concepts that we will introduce.

 \begin{rem} We note that the exceptional set in \eqref{eq.sol} which initially depends on $x^*$ and $t$ may be chosen independently of $t$, since the deterministic integrals as well as the stochastic integral in \eqref{eq.sol} are pathwise continuous in $t$. \end{rem}